roccodev/roccodev.github.io/content/blog/xenoblade-xde-vuln.md

 way more people compared to my mods and tools.
 The staff over at Nintendo were very friendly and appreciative, for example I honestly didn't expect the formatting tags report to be acknowledged, and I was also surprised by the triage speed, especially considering the game is not from an entirely first-party studio.
-Again huge thanks to Nenkai forhelping me with the reports.
+Again huge thanks to Nenkai for helping me with the reports.

 Also if you came here for the research but haven't played the Xenoblade games yet, what are you waiting for?